gn1173471/TOS-lua/README.md

 Available slash commands:

-- /[music/np/nowplaying] - any of these three commands will show a message in chat with the current BGM.
+- /np - Shows a chat message with the current bgm.
-- /[music/np/nowplaying] [show/hide] - Allows you to show or hide the text above the chat window
+- /np [on/off] - Allows you to show or hide the text above the chat window
+- /np chat [show/hide] - Enable/disable chat messages upon track change
+- /np notify [on/off] - Enable/disable notification mode.
+Notification mode will show the text above the chat frame for a set duration when a new BGM plays, instead of showing this text constantly.
+- /np help - Displays a help dialogue

+/np can also be used as /music or /nowplaying.

 #### removeFPSCounter
 Hide the FPS counter.